27. The #2 Killer: Cancer

 Approximately one-third of cancer cases are attributed to smoking, one-third to poor diet and lack of exercise, and one-third to genetic or other factors.
 Scientific studies suggest it takes many factors to trigger cancer and we may be able to block the development by getting in the way of just one.
 “Don’t dig your grave with a knife and fork” and don’t smoke!

 So what exactly is cancer?
-(Please note: The following is a graphical description of cancer.)
+(Please note: The following is a graphical description of cancer from How We Die, by Sherwin B. Nuland – an incredibly eye-opening book!)

 “Cancer, far from being a clandestine foe, is in fact berserk with the malicious exuberance of killing.
 The disease pursues a continuous, uninhibited, circumferential, barn burning expedition of destructiveness, in which it heeds no rules, follows no commands, and explodes all resistance in a homicidal riot of devastation.
 Its cells behave like the members of a barbarian horde run amok – leaderless and undirected, but with single-minded purpose: to plunder everything within reach.

 “Cancer’s ability to metastasize is both its hallmark and its most menacing characteristic.”
-(How We Die, by Sherwin B. Nuland – an incredibly eye-opening book!)
+(End of quote.)

 There was a time that cancer was not prevalent and was considered a disease of old age.
 Today it afflicts 25% of Americans of all ages, including infants and children.
 It is believed that this has happened due to sedentary lifestyles, overeating of rich foods, depletion of the soil, modern food processing, omnipresent low-level radiation, increased susceptibility to parasitic infections, environmental toxins, smoking, too much fatty foods, and insufficient vegetables, fruits, grains and beans in our diets.